iusztinpaul/energy-forecasting/README_CICD.md

 Two actions will be triggered.
 One will build and deploy the `ml-pipeline` modules to your `ml-pipeline` GCP VM, and one will build and deploy the `web app` to your `app` GCP VM.

-If you want to understand better how we wrote the GitHub Actions scripts under the `.github/workflows` directory [check out this Medium article](placeholder for Medium article) that explains everything in detail.
+If you want to understand better how we wrote the GitHub Actions scripts under the `.github/workflows` directory [check out the **"CI/CD Pipeline Using GitHub Actions"** section of Lesson 7 on Medium](https://towardsdatascience.com/seamless-ci-cd-pipelines-with-github-actions-on-gcp-your-tools-for-effective-mlops-96f676f72012) that explains everything in detail.